-If there are no confirmed or probable cases of flu in the school, then a student should stay home until 24 hours after all the symptoms are gone.
+A student should stay home until 24 hours after all the symptoms are gone.
 For example, a student with a cough that ends on a Tuesday can return to school on a Thursday.

 If there are confirmed or probable cases of flu in the school, then the sick student should stay home until 24 hours after all the symptoms have ended or 5 days, counting day 0 as the start of symptoms, whichever is greater.